sharetribe/ftw-daily/docs/content-security-policy.md

 > certain types of attacks, including Cross Site Scripting (XSS) and data injection attacks.
 These
 > attacks are used for everything from data theft to site defacement or distribution of malware.

-This document describes how to use a CSP with the Starter App.
+This document describes how to use a CSP with the Flex template app.
 By default the CSP is disabled.
 By turning it on, the default whitelist in [server/csp.js](../server/csp.js) works with the all the URLs and tools that come with the application.

 ## Setup